Homes & Gardens - Colors Interior Designers include in Every Project

 Denver-based interior designer Nadia Watts also associates blue with timeless design, also favoring decorating with Benjamin Moore's Hale Navy: 'Hale Navy is a workhorse color, suitable for all types of rooms, walls, and ceilings.
 Navy goes with everything – it works really well as a neutral because it complements so many colors.'

-Entire article here!
+The entire article is here!

 Photography by David Patterson